-Belle d'Orleans × Elton ×
+Belle d'Orleans × Bigarreau Bigarreau Napoléon Black Eagle × Black Tartanian Downton Elton ×

-Bigarreau Florence ×
+Florence ×

-Bigarreau Napoléon Governor Wood ×
+Governor Wood ×

-Black Eagle × Knight's Early Black ×
+Knight's Early Black ×

-Black Tartarian Ohio Beauty
+Ohio Beauty

-Downton Werder's Early Black
+Werder's Early Black

-I have thus far given the results of my experience in the culture of pyramidal trees.
+have thus far given the results of my experience in the culture of pyramidal trees.
 The method is not by any means new, for visitors to the Continent, for these last fifty years, must have often observed the numerous pyramids of France and Belgium.
-The system of annual and biennial root-pruning I must, however, claim as original, as I feel assured that in our moist climate-too moist for many varieties of fruitsuch check is required to keep pyramids that are under summer pinching in a healthy, fruitful state.
+The system of annual and biennial root-pruning I must, however, claim as original, for I feel assured that in our moist. climate-too moist for many varieties of fruitsuch check is required to keep pyramids that are under summer pinching in a healthy, fruitful state.
 The defect in the pyramidal trees of the Continental gardeners, is their tendency to an enormous production of leaves and shoots, brought on by severe annual pruning of their shoots.
 The climate is probably too dry for root-pruning; yet I cannot help thinking that if it were followed by manuring thickly on the surface, and occasional watering, it would make their trees prodigiously fruitful.

-At the risk of repetition, and writing from my own experience, I must say that no gardening operation can be more agreeable than paying daily attention to a plantation of pyramids.
+At the risk of repetition, and writing from my own experience, I must say that no gardening operation can be more agreeable than paying taily attention to a plantation of pyramids.
 From the end of May to the end of July-those beautiful months of our short summer-there are always shoots to watch, to pinch, to direct, fruit to thin, and a host of pleasant operations, so winning to one who loves his garden and every tree and plant in it.
-To conclude, I may mention that the small Alberge apricot, raised from the stone, and producing small high-flavoured fruit, and also the Breda apricot, make very beautiful pyramids.
+To conclude, I may mention that the small Alberge apricot, raised from the stone, and producing small high-flavoured fruit, and also the Breda apricot, make very beautiful pyramids if lifted or planted biennially.
 In the southern counties of England, in a favourable season, they will ripen their fruit, and produce good crops.
 The large Portugal quince is also very prolific as a pyramidal tree.
 Some trees only two years old have borne fine fruit here.
-This is the finest of all the quinces, and in the south of Europe it grows to an enormous The medlar will also form a handsome size. and productive pyramid; and, "last but not least" in the estimation of the lover of soft fruits. the currant.
-A near neighbour-an ingenious gardener - attaches much value, and with reason, to his pyramidal currant trees; for his table is supplied abundantly with their fruit till late in autumn.
+This is the finest of all the quinces, and in the south of Europe it grows to an enermous The mediar will also form a handsome and productive pyramid; and, "last but not least" in the estimation of the lover of soft fruits. the currant.
+A near neighbour-an ingenious gardener - attaches much value, and with reason, to his pyramidal current trees; for his table is supplied abundantly with their fruit till late in autumn.
 The leading shoots of his trees are fastened to iron rods; they form nice pyramids of about five feet in height; and by the clever contrivance of slipping a bag made of coarse muslin over every tree as soon as the fruit is ripe, fastening it securely to the bottom, wasps, and birds, and flies, and all the ills that beset ripe currants, are excluded.
-With all these, summer pinching and root-pruning, or biennial removal (except the currant, which does not require the latter operation), as directed for pears, are indispensable; they soon form very handsome pyramids, and make a pleasing variety in the fruit garden.
+With all these, summer pinching and root-pruning, or biennial removal (except the current, which does not require the latter operation), as directed for pears, are indispensable; they soon form very handsome pyramids, and make a pleasing variety in the fruit garden.